ChielokaCode/LibraryDatabaseManagementSystem/README.md

 Download TOMCAT 10.1.24 or any lower version

-If you are using MySQL database, go in any type in this script below one by one
+If you are using MySQL database, go in, and type in this script below one by one

 1 CREATE DATABASE libManagementDB;